Vietnamese phonology

 The phonology of Vietnamese features 19 consonant phonemes, with 5 additional consonant phonemes used in Vietnamese's Southern dialect, and 4 exclusive to the Northern dialect.
 Vietnamese also has 14 vowel nuclei, and 6 tones that are integral to the interpretation of the language.
 Older interpretations of Vietnamese tones differentiated between "sharp" and "heavy" entering and departing tones.
 This article is a technical description of the sound system of the Vietnamese language, including phonetics and phonology.
-Two main varieties of Vietnamese, Hanoi and Ho Chi Minh City, which are slightly different to each other, are described below.
+Two main varieties of Vietnamese, Hanoi and Saigon, which are slightly different from each other, are described below.

 Initial consonants

 Initial consonants which exist only in the Northern dialect are in red, while those that exist only in the Southern dialect are in blue.